-Lump Sum Distribution
+7 Lump Sum Distribution

-A qualified lump sum distribution is the payment of the entire balance from a qualified plan of one kind (for example, pension, profit-sharing or stock bonus plans).
+A qualified lump sum distribution is the payment of the entire balance from a qualified plan (for example, pension, profit-sharing or stock bonus plans).
 The payments must all be received in the same tax year.